-- For the 2013 ROR Update, information obtained in the 2010 ROR was reviewed for - 2 material changes to availabilities and costs.
-BC Hydro resources and those resource - options bid into previous acquisition processes by IPPs have been reviewed and - 4 updated.
-These updates include three of the five Demand Side Management (DSM) - options, some Resource Smart projects such as the GM Shrum (GMS) generating - station Units 1-5 Capacity Increase, and updates to available resource options - 7 including wood-based biomass, municipal solid waste (MSW), onshore/offshore - wind, run-of-river and natural gas-fired generation.
-There have also been updates to - other resources such as geothermal, pumped storage and solar. - The Unit Energy Costs (UECs) and Unit Capacity Costs (UCCs) have been updated - for all resource options using BC Hydro's updated Weighted Average Cost of Capital - (WACC) to reflect long-term forecasts of project borrowing costs and the lower - financing costs available in the markets.
-For BC Hydro-owned projects, a 5 per cent - real cost of capital was utilized.
-For third party developed projects, a 7 per cent real - cost of capital was used.
-The private sector, including IPPs, has higher borrowing - costs than governments, such as the B.C.
+For the 2013 ROR Update, information obtained in the 2010 ROR was reviewed for 3 material changes to availabilities or costs.
+BC Hydro resources and those resource 4 options bid into previous acquisitions processes by IPPs have been reviewed and 5 updated.
+These updates include three of the five demand-side management (DSM) 6 options, some Resource Smart projects such as the GM Shrum (GMS) generating 7 station Units 1-5 Capacity Increase, and updates to available resource options 8 including wood-based biomass, municipal solid waste (MSW), onshore/offshore 9 wind, run-of-river and natural gas-fired generation.
+There have also been updates to 10 other resources such as geothermal, Pumped Storage (PS) and solar resource 11 options.
+12

+The Unit Energy Costs (UECs) and Unit Capacity Costs (UCCs) have been updated 13 for all resource options using BC Hydro's updated Weighted Average Cost of Capital 14 (WACC) to reflect long-term forecasts of project borrowing costs and the lower 15 financing costs available in the markets.
+BC Hydro-owned projects utilized a 16 5 per cent real cost of capital.
+Third party developed projects utilized a 7 per cent 17 real cost of capital.
+The private sector, including IPPs, have higher borrowing costs 18 than governments, such as the B.C.
 Government.
+The British Columbia Utilities 19 Commission (BCUC) found in the 2006 Long Term Acquisition Plan (LTAP) 20 Decision that "with respect to the cost of capital, BC Hydro projects will clearly have 21 an advantage as a result of access to the Province's high credit rating".1 The 22 WACCs for BC Hydro and third party electricity resource developers are discussed 23 in greater detail in section 3.2.2.
+Chapter 6 includes a sensitivity analysis reflecting a 24 third party WACC of 6 per cent real.
+25

+1 2006 LTAP Decision, page 205.

-The WACCs for BC Hydro - and third party resource developers are discussed in greater detail in section 3.2.2. - Chapter 6 includes a sensitivity analysis reflecting a third party WACC of 6 per cent - 19 real. - 20 The resource options information in the 2013 ROR Update is generally at a level of - detail and accuracy that is appropriate for long-term resource planning and portfolio - 22 analysis.
-For most resource options, this level of information is not considered - 23 sufficiently accurate to establish the characteristics of site-specific resource options - for development or acquisition purposes.
-Conducting resource options assessments - is an ongoing part of BC Hydro's resource planning work and the information is - updated on a regular basis to reflect new findings or to support a particular planning - 27 process.
+The resource options information in the 2013 ROR Update is generally at a level of 1 detail and accuracy that is appropriate for long-term resource planning and portfolio 2 analysis.
+For most resource options, this level of information is not considered 3 sufficiently accurate to establish the characteristics of site-specific resource options 4 for development or acquisition purposes.
+Conducting resource options assessments 5 is an ongoing part of BC Hydro's resource planning work and the information is 6 updated on a regular basis to reflect new findings or to support a particular planning 7 8 process.

-- The complete 2013 ROR Update is attached as Appendix 3A.
-The 2013 ROR - 2 Update looks out 20 to 30 years and assesses the DSM, supply-side generation - and transmission resource options that are consistent with the policy and legislated - 4 objectives of the B.C.
+The complete 2013 ROR Update is attached as Appendix 3A.
+The 2013 ROR Update looks out 20 to 30 years2 and assesses the DSM, supply-side generation and transmission resource options that are consistent with the policy and legislated objectives of the B.C.
 Government, including those specified in the CEA.

-5 3.1.2 Chapter Structure
+13 3.1.2 Chapter Structure

-- The following sections summarize the resource options attributes (section 3.2); the - resource options potential including DSM (section 3.3); supply-side generation - 8 (section 3.4); transmission (section 3.5); and other resources that have potential - application in B.C. (section 3.6).
-This chapter concludes with a description of those - resource options that BC Hydro has determined are not viable at this time - 11 (section 3.7).
+14 The following sections summarize the resource options attributes (technical, options potential including DSM (section 3.3), supply-side generation (section 3.4), and transmission (section 3.5); and other resources that have potential application in resource options that BC Hydro has determined are not viable at this time.